ACID: Isolation failure

 Again, consider what happens if T1 fails while modifying B in Step 4.
 By the time T1 fails, T2 has already modified A; it cannot be restored to the value it had before T1 without leaving an invalid database.
-This is known as a write-write conflict, because two transactions attempted to write to the same data field.
+This is known as a write-write contention, because two transactions attempted to write to the same data field.
 In a typical system, the problem would be resolved by reverting to the last known good state, canceling the failed transaction T1, and restarting the interrupted transaction T2 from the good state.

 Durability failure

 Consider a transaction that transfers 10 from A to B. First, it removes 10 from A, then it adds 10 to B. At this point, the user is told the transaction was a success.
 However, the changes are still queued in the disk buffer waiting to be committed to disk.
 Power fails and the changes are lost, but the user assumes (understandably) that the changes persist.